Roof Replacement in Fort Worth, TX

 When You Need a Full Replacement (Not a Repair)

 There's a real difference between a roof that can be patched and one that needs to come off.
-Here are the situations where full replacement is the right call:
+Here's when replacement is the smarter move:

 - › Your roof is 15+ years old and has had multiple storms — asphalt in North Texas typically reaches end-of-life at 15 to 20 years, not the 25 to 30 the packaging suggests